contao/docs-archive/manual/en/01-installation/live-update-service.md

 99% of all Live Update issues are caused by wrong file permissions.
-Contao requires write permissions to manage files and folders, therefore if the Live Update does not work properly, check your server configuration and make sure to set up the Safe Mode Hack **as described in this user guide**!
+Contao requires write permissions to manage files and folders, therefore if the Live Update does not work properly, check your server configuration!

 #### How to get support

 If you are having problems activating your Live Update ID or receiving the update archive, please contact the [iNet Robots support][3].
-If you are having problems configuring the Safe Mode Hack or using Contao, please choose a support option on the [support page][4].
+If you are having problems using Contao, please choose a support option on the [support page][4].

 [1]: http://www.inetrobots.com